The French Army in World War One 1914-1918 – uniforms, strength, organization, divisions, tactics, casualties and leaders.

 General Joffre, sixty-two, was vice-president of the war council, earmarked as commander-in-chief on an outbreak of war.
 He had been appointed in 1911, largely because the disciples of attack wished to get rid of his predecessor.
 Ponderous, very taciturn, but a good listener, veteran of colonial service, he had no strong views on strategy or tactics, but was an engineer, and expert in military movement.
 He was to prove imperturbable and able in crisis, but did nothing before the war to check the ideas and plans that made crisis inevitable when war came.
 Gallieni, Joffre’s superior in the colonies, more alert and realistic, had refused the appointment, and was now without military employment.

 Of the army commanders, Lanrezac of the 5th Army, brilliant, pessimistic, impatient, and outspoken, was thought of by many as Joffre’s eventual successor.
 Foch, responsible as commandant of the staff college for spreading the doctrine of attack, was a corps commander.
-Like Joffre he would be strong in crisis, and had in Weygand a chief of staff who could translate his wishes into clear orders.
-Petain, out m-favour for his realistic belief in fire power, commanded just a division.
+Like Joffre, he would be strong in crisis, and had in Weygand a chief of staff who could translate his wishes into clear orders.
+Petain, out of favor for his realistic belief in firepower, commanded just a division.

 FRANCE (August 3, 1914 – November 11, 1918)

 - Army strength during the war = 7,935,000